ewcloud/ewc-ansible-playbook-flavours-and-provisioning/README.md

 to customize your
 [European Weather Cloud (EWC)](https://europeanweather.cloud/) tenancy.
 See full list of Items in the [index](#index) below.

 Want to learn how other users make the best out of these templates, or have ideas of your own?
-Head over to [the official discussion platform](https://chat.europeanweather.cloud/) and engage with the EWC community—feedback is always welcome!♥️
+Head over to [the official discussion platform](https://chat.europeanweather.cloud/) and engage with the EWC community.
+Feedback is always welcomed! ♥️